My approach and training

 During our work together, we will utilize a therapeutic technique called “parts work,” which allows us to get to know the different parts of our personality.
 We all have hurt parts, angry parts, little child parts and badass cranky teen parts.
 In our daily lives, we already use parts language….think of a time you said, “well, part of me wants to go to the movies, and the other part doesn’t”.
 Our parts are wonderful indicators of why things are happening in our lives, as they have so much wisdom to share.
 We will take the time to listen to their stories, honor their experiences and discover what they need.

 During our earliest life moments, our caregivers may have failed to help us form a solid root structure which resulted in attachment injuries, traumatic experiences and parts of ourselves having unfulfilled needs.
 We will work together to develop and enhance secure attachments within ourselves and interpersonal relationships through healing those experiences and unmet needs.
+Our work together will be rooted in developing and enhancing secure attachments through EMDR and Expressive Arts Therapy.

 Imagine a strong, healthy root structure that supports a growing, vibrant tree filled with dynamic branches and diverse leaves.
 Even if we must work together to rebuild a root structure and allow the tree to regrow new branches, your life can reach all the possibility and potential you can envision.